 3. by giving a new meaning to deeds and signs of the Old Covenant.

 1138.
 What do the sacramental signs fulfil, signify and anticipate?
-(CCC 1152) The sacramental signs:
+(CCC 1152)

 1. fulfil the figures of the Old Testament